DUNE-DAQ/appmodel/docs/README.md

 *NB:* The declaration of the `generate_modules()` method must be repeated in each subclass and an implementation provided.
-The declaration in **SmartDaqApplication** is not pur virtual but its implemetation just throws a 'not implemented' exception.
+The declaration in **SmartDaqApplication** is not pure virtual but its implemetation calls the generate_modules() implementation of the specific subclass using a 'magic' map of class names to generate functions.

 ## ReadoutApplication